 Look at the work from the three designers mentioned above.
-Look especially for an example where you think a group of design elements and principles have been clearly emphasised.
+Look especially for an example where you think a group of design elements and principles have been clearly emphasized.
 Save the picture, print it and stick it in your visual diary.

 Now answer the following questions about the card you have collected:

-- What is depicted in the design?
+- Describe what has been depicted in the design,

 Keeping it legal...